 This post would not have come into existence without Lexi over at A Blasted, Cratered Land.

-Some of the following material comes from my new GLOGhack HEIMJING, which I will release October 15th.
+Some of the following material comes from my new GLOGhack HEIMJING, which I will release before the end of this year.
 Happy GLOGtober.

 What are magic words?